MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/custom-log-parser.md

 ---
-title: Cloud App Security custom log parser for logs that aren't supported
+title: Defender for Cloud Apps custom log parser for logs that aren't supported
-description: This article provides information about how to use the custom log parser to upload logs for devices that aren't supported to Cloud App Security. ms.date: 05/05/2021 ms.topic: how-to
+description: This article provides information about how to use the custom log parser to upload logs for devices that aren't supported to Defender for Cloud Apps. ms.date: 05/05/2021 ms.topic: how-to
 ---